-- After a four-day jury trial, DynaEnergetics obtained a complete defense verdict, including a finding of noninfringement and three different bases of invalidity for each of the patent claims.
+- After a four-day jury trial involving a method patent, in March 2017, DynaEnergetics obtained a complete defense verdict, including a finding of noninfringement and three different bases of invalidity for each of the patent claims.
 At a subsequent bench trial on the trademark “reactive,” Judge Payne issued a judgment canceling GEODynamics’ incontestable trademark, finding that it was generic.

 - Barry led a team at the PTAB that successfully invalidated all asserted claims of a product patent in an inter partes review proceeding.
 The final decision was issued in March 2018.